whatmakeart/whatmakeart.github.io/content/digital-fabrication/laser-cutting/laser-cut-living-hinge.md

 In [Fusion 360](../../3d-modeling/fusion-360/fusion-360.md), living hinges can be made with a sketch directly without testing the bend.
 If a narrow spacing for the cuts is used the living hinge will likely bend fine.
 For more accurate living hinges, you can use the sheet metal tools in Fusion 360 to define a specific thickness and bend radius.

 You can get the bend radius of a material you are making by first cutting [living hinge test swatches](https://youtu.be/QvcpBnxsQws) with the laser cutter and measuring the bend with a radius gauge.
 Then you can design to the bend limit of the particular material you are working with.

-If you want to work with living hinges in your laser cut project, it is a good idea to ask for assistance from your instructor.

 <div class="video-grid">
 <div class="video-card">